Dr Henry Chan is an orthopaedic surgeon who previously led the Joint Replacement Unit in a major teaching hospital in Singapore.

 According to the doctor, any improvement in back pain after chiropractic treatment is only temporary and due purely to a placebo effect.

-The real key to permanently getting rid of back pain
+The real key to treating back pain

 1. Physiotherapy.
 A properly tailored and supervised physiotherapy programme will help to reduce back pain in most.
 Treatment normally begins with traction and heat therapy, followed by exercise programmes to improve the strength and stamina of your back and spinal muscles.
 Regularly performing these exercises will help to prevent back pain from recurring.